 Prince Harry and Meghan Markle have reportedly been banned from using the Sussex Royal brand by the Queen.

-- Prince Harry and Meghan Markle announced their decision to split from the royal family and become ‘financially independent’ last month.
+- Prince Harry and Meghan Markle announced their decision to split from the royal famil (opens in new tab)y and become ‘financially independent’ last month.

 - The pair attempted to copyright the Sussex Royal brand but now it's been reported the Queen has banned them from using it.

-- This follows royal news that the Queen receives a lovely present every week at Buckingham Palace.
+- This follows royal news that the Queen receives a lovely present every week at Buckingham Palace (opens in new tab).

 It’s been over a month since Harry and Meghan made the surprise announcement that they would be splitting from the royal family.